seyed-mohsen-mousavi/shop/README.md

 # My React Project

 This project is a React application bootstrapped with Vite, styled with Tailwind CSS, and utilizing Material-UI for UI components.
-It fetches data from JSONPlaceholder and manages state using Redux Toolkit.
+It fetches data from JSONPlaceholder and manages state using Redux Toolkit. for show clcik => <a href="https://66a82ebdbbc01ea7302aa984--bucolic-croissant-6cdd26.netlify.app/">Heare</a>

 ## Table of Contents